smartcomputerlab/IoT-GreenIT-and-COMPAS-2024/README.md

-The complete introduction and the prepared
+The complete introduction to HT board and related DevKit and the prepared exercises is provided in the main document (pdf).